 lenses: 28 mm, 35 mm, 50 mm, 70 mm, and 100 mm.
 Regrettably, it does not have

 an electronic step zoom, as its successor provides.
-Manual distance and zoom
+Zoom is set using the zoom

 Figures: The lens in "on" state from the front (left) and from above

 The lens does not have a filter thread for attaching filters or close-up lenses,

 but Sony offers an adapter that you can glue to the lens VFA-49R1 49-mm filter

 Find more technical information about the lens below.

 All lens designs are a compromise between different requirements and therefore

 have certain deficits - the Sony RX100 M1's lens is no exception to this rule.